JoseCanova/JoseCanova/README.md

 Its good ..if does not have any service
 Better we can fit bellow.

+thinking about how to organize that mess of classes that need a purge and how to "keep things easy".. generate some combinations on relations, atribute names. and primary keys.

+back to basic, unit tests on small schemas. problem is. some points are not java8 (will bring to java8 compatibility). to try to use a small footprint db.. (derby or slqlite).
+Decompose the task of clean code and fix all the mess using unit tests. (and thank god) still writing and thinking.
+SnakeCase the zigzag of nonsense... i remember this text... still exists?

 Which db diagram represents transitions on relational databases.
 Entity-Relationship?
 That is repreeentented by the constraints